j-lpst/drizzle-neo/README.md

 inside WSL2.

 WARNING!
 This project has been only tested using a locally hosted llama-swap instance inside my LAN.
-This project may work with any other OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but it is not guaranteed.
-Instructions for setting up a llama-swap server are included inside `./llama-swap`.
+This project should work with any other OpenAI-compatible endpoint (ChatGPT, Gemini, etc.), but that is not guaranteed.
+Instructions and configurations for setting up a llama-swap server are included inside `./llama-swap`.

 ## Features